There are now 3 possible online modes for units:

 - Students are able to (1) summarise the major causes and consequences of acute and chronic sleep deprivation, and compare the effectiveness of different treatment strategies including behavioural and pharmacological interventions; (2) illustrate how sleep affects different systems in the body including the respiratory, cardiovascular, gastrointestinal and endocrine systems; (3) summarise the detrimental influences of jet lag and shift work on circadian biology and the consequences on performance; (4) list the most important measurements required to perform an overnight sleep study and explain the contribution of each measurement to describing sleep behaviour; (5) identify the stage of sleep and the presence or absence of sleep-disordered breathing from a standard polysomnographic recording; and (6) apply understanding of the pathophysiology of sleep-disordered breathing to distinguish between an appropriate or inappropriate treatment.

-- Typically this unit is assessed in the following ways: (1) continuous assessment for each module (one online quiz for each module) and (2) a final online examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment for each module (one online quiz for each module) and (2) a final online examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)